Qsionc/Qsionc/README.md

 ## What am i learning 📖

 ### C++
-I am currently in process of practicing many C+ and uncovering "mysteries" behind it and STL.
-There is still many little elements i need to learn and practice.
-Additionally, i am learning OpenGL, and i will also try to learn Vulkan API to create games.
+I am mostly learning OpenGL, and i will also try to learn Vulkan API to create games.
+Also, I try to practice some algorithms implementation and learn more about Computer Science from theoretical point of view, than from pure engineering one.

 ### Python

-I consider myself junior Python programmer and i still want to learn many frameworks this language offers, like Django, Tensorflow, etc.
+I consider myself junior Python programmer and i still want to learn many frameworks this language offers, like Django, Tensorflow, etc. But i moslty use python to write scripts avoiding writting scripts in shell.

 ### Rust